 Exporting transaction facilitate data sharing between installations.

-Ensure that the web server is shut down
+Ensure that the web server is shut down.

-Open the "Transaction" menu and click "Export Transaction"
+Open the "Transaction" menu and click "Export Transaction."

-A pop-up opens with three options: All, Range, and Not Exported
+A pop-up opens with three options: All, Range, and Not Exported.

 All: Exports all transactions from the node regardless whether or not they have already been exported.
 An importing node will skip all transactions which it has previously imported, so there is no danger of data duplication.
 However, exporting all transaction will create much larger export files.